sheffieldhale/StargazinginSF/README.md

 https://sfnaturemaps.github.io/StargazinginSF/

-For version with playlist, see: https://musicmaps.github.io/StargazinginSF/
+For version with music playlist, see: https://musicmaps.github.io/StargazinginSF/

 Shows the best stargazing campsites and events in the San Francisco Bay Area with a light pollution layer that can be toggled on/off.